FIWARE/tutorials.Context-Providers/README.md

 >
 > ―  Sherlock Holmes (A Scandal in Bohemia by Sir Arthur Conan Doyle)

-―
-NGSI-LD Registrations provide the basic mechanism to allow the components within a Smart Linked Data Solution to interact with each other.
+NGSI-LD Registrations provide the basic mechanism to allow the components within a Smart Linked Data Solution to share information and interact with each other.

 As a brief reminder, within a distributed system, subscriptions inform a third party component that a change in the context data has occurred (and the component needs to take further actions), whereas registrations inform the context